Insights

 The Case for Concentrated Investing

 Investment circles typically fall within two camps of equally vehement supporters: those who advocate for concentrated investing and those who advocate for diversified investing.
 In the simplest terms, the two investment types are characterized by portfolio size, with concentrated portfolios typically containing fewer than 30 holdings whereas diversified portfolios often contain hundreds.
-While both methods can find a place in any investment strategy, we believe concentrated investing is typically the less traditional, and therefore more controversial, method.
-We’re here to make the case for concentrated investing.
+While both methods can find a place in any investment strategy, we’re here to make the case for diversified concentration.

 Benefit #1: Matched Volatility